hugod2x7-del/Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation/README.md

 - **Data**: Full list of articles used in the study, available in CSV and BibTeX.
 - **Results**: Tables with aggregated data and bibliometric indicators.
+- **Bibliometric tools**: Lists several research and bibliographic analysis tools used, along with notes on their limitations and functionalities.
+- **Synonyms**: Describes the synonyms used for the bibliometric study
 ---

 ## ❓ How to Use